 I hate guitar amplifiers.
 They’re heavy, unwieldy, noisy, highly directional, and too loud.
 I obviously can’t play through an amplifier in my apartment.
 I live in SF, so driving to gigs is a drag because parking; yet there’s no chance I could take an amp on public transport.
 I’ve longed for a more convenient alternative that still produces good tone.

-To solve this problem, I bought a bunch of pre-amps and speaker emulators to try to solve this problem, and the winner is the Tech 21 Fly Rig 5.
+To solve this problem, I bought a bunch of pre-amps and speaker emulators to and the winner is the Tech 21 Fly Rig 5.
 I might review the runners-up in a later post.
 Here, I’ll talk about the Fly Rig.

 The Fly Rig, along with everything else I need, fits in my guitar case.
 This is now all I need to bring to rehearsal and gigs:

 I plug the Fly Rig into our PA for rehearsal, and it sounds great.
 Katya can control my volume and the overall mix easily, so our volume and EQ don’t get out of control (as happens so often when guitar players control their amp volume).
 Similarly, the sound engineer at a live venue will hate you the least of all guitar players.

 The Fly Rig has all the basic sounds I need:

 Each control has an LED light inside, so you can easily see which options are turned on and what their knobs are set at:

 When recording at home or in the studio, I tend to use more delays, a looper pedal, and a dedicated reverb and tremolo box (the beautiful and perfect Strymon Flint).
 But carrying just 1 case to a gig is so convenient that I will give up the extra delays!